ashishtayal89/learnnode/README.md

 2) **Promise Pattern** :
    - Using `utils.promisify([async func])` method we can get a promise from any async function.
-   - Some module give builting support for promises.
+   - Some module give builtin support for promises.
 Eg the fs module like `require('fs').promises`.

 <span id="eventemitter"></span>